One Piece season 15: Episodes

-One Piece Log: Fishman Island Saga
+One Piece Log: Fish-Man Island Saga

-One Piece Log: Fishman Island Saga, also known in Japan as Special Edited Version - One Piece: Fish-Man Island Arc, is a 21-episode remastered and condensed version of the "Fishman Island" story arc which ran from November 2024 to March 2025 in place of the TV anime's regular broadcast, which was on hiatus from October to April.
+One Piece Log: Fish-Man Island Saga, also known in Japan as Special Edited Version - One Piece: Fish-Man Island Arc, is a 21-episode remastered and condensed version of the "Fish-Man Island" story arc which ran from November 2024 to March 2025 in place of the TV anime's regular broadcast, which was on hiatus from October to April.
 "We Go!" performed by the Straw Hat Pirates is used as the opening theme song for the first nine episodes, while the same song performed by Hikakin & Seikin with Monkey D. Luffy (Mayumi Tanaka) is used from episodes 10 to 13, Hololive's Shirakami Fubuki, Houshou Marine and Tsunomaki Watame with Maki Otsuki from episodes 14 to 17 and Hololive English's Takanashi Kiara and Hakos Baelz and Hololive Indonesia's Kobo Kanaeru with Hiroshi Kitadani for the rest of the series.
 "Sailing" performed by Be:First is used as the ending theme song.